PediaMedAI/pediamedai.github.io/content/news/s2schallenge.md

 link: 'https://s2s-ai-challenge.github.io/'
 ---

-M²LInES PI Judith Berner is setting up a team to participate to the s2s challenge, which goal is to improve sub-seasonal to seasonal predictions using AI.
-M²LInES postdocs Janni Yuval and Tarun Verma will also be part of the team.
+PediaMedAI PI Judith Berner is setting up a team to participate to the s2s challenge, which goal is to improve sub-seasonal to seasonal predictions using AI.
+PediaMedAI postdocs Janni Yuval and Tarun Verma will also be part of the team.
 The deadline to register is July 1st 2021.
 More info [here](https://s2s-ai-challenge.github.io/)